NeoMatrix14241/VisionLane/README.md

 - 🔒 Settings saved to config.ini for persistent preferences
 - 🧭 Guided dialogs for missing dependencies (e.g., Ghostscript "Learn More" button)
 - 📝 Logging to file for troubleshooting
+- 📦 **Archiving Option:** After processing, optionally move input files/folders to a specified archive directory, preserving the original folder structure.
+Archiving is configurable per input mode and settings are saved in config.ini.

 ## Requirements